opendcs/opendcs/docs/source/start-decoding.rst

 If the delimiter is not found, the pointer is advanced by length characters.

-In the examples below there are 2 sensors in the raw message.
+For the examples below copy any one of the lines from the code block below and see how the decoding statements work.
+In each example there are 2 sensors in the raw message.

-Sample Messages: Copy any one of the lines from the code block below and see how the fixed length decoding statements work.
+Sample Messages:  Example where the sensors are of fixed formats.

-Sample Messages:  Example where the date is 2 characters long.
+Sensor 1 is 6 characters and sensor 2 is 4 characters long.

 ::